 Schedules

-Learn how to use Schedules to run workflows in a cron-like recurring schedule for one or more of your recipients.
+Learn how to use Schedules to run workflows at set times for your recipients in a recurring or one-off manner.

 A schedule allows you to automatically trigger a workflow at a given time for one or more recipients.
 You can think of a schedule as a managed, recipient-timezone-aware cron job that Knock will run on your behalf.